MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/tasks/security-diagstics-task-recordings.md

 ## Before you begin

+This topic provides information about how to analyze and manage security permission requirements based on a task recording.
 Before you complete the steps in this topic, you must have a task recording of the business process that you want to analyze.
 To record a business process, see [Task recorder resources](../../user-interface/task-recorder.md).

 ## Manage security for a task recording